junlimfe/Capstone3/README.md

 ![vader2](./Figure/vader2.png)

 * **Distribution of sentiment scores after text summarization:** We use BERT to summarize the monthly textual data before applying the Vader sentiment analysis.
 The purpose is to filter through most of the neutral textual data and amplify the positive and negative scores.
-As expected, the resultant distribution has a much imporved spread of sentiment scores.
+As expected, the resultant distribution has a much improved range of sentiment scores.

 ![vader3](./Figure/vader3.png)